 In the early stages, glaucoma can be managed using medication.
 By using eye drops daily, you can decrease pressure in the eye and mitigate the progression of the disease.

 We may recommend laser surgery as a treatment for open angle glaucoma, which can reduce the pressure in your eyes.

 If medication is no longer controlling your glaucoma, and you are not a candidate for laser surgery, we may refer you out for a filtering operation.
 This procedure increases the eye drainage, and decreases glaucoma symptoms.

 While glaucoma cannot be cured, glaucoma treatment can help you enjoy your sight and slow progression of the disease.
 Our eye doctor is here to answer any questions you have about a glaucoma diagnosis and provide ongoing support as we work together to manage the disease.

-Our eye doctors have five convenient locations in Santa Cruz, Cupertino, San Jose and Los Gatos to best serve you.
+Our Bay Area Ophthalmologists have five convenient locations in Santa Cruz, Cupertino, San Jose and Los Gatos to best serve you.
 To reserve an appointment for glaucoma treatment at the location nearest you, call our eye disease physicians at 408-884-2215 or complete the form on our website.